The myth of Enuma Elish or the Babylonian creation epic

 With the universe now in order, Marduk decided to create humankind.
 His goal was clear: to free the gods from their labor and ensure they received constant worship and offerings.

 To do this, Kingu, Tiamat's defeated general and the one who held the Tablets of Destinies, was sacrificed.
-From Kingu's blood and bone, Ea fashioned humanity.
+From Kingu's blood and bone (and mixed with some clay), Ea fashioned humanity.
 Humanity's purpose was thus set: to serve the gods through religious service and offerings, providing the food and respect the gods needed.

 ancient gods Babylon city